kyRobot/cv/kyle-cv-markdown.md

 **IBM i2** (November 2014 - November 2016)

 i2 Analyze is an Intelligence Analysis, Discovery & Visualisation J2EE powered web application.
-Main responsibilities include design and implementation of data discovery and retreival features at both the Application and Persistance layers - primarily developing in Java 8 & SQL.
-Working in a Kanban Agile team with 2 week sprint cadence I am responsible for building client-facing RESTful APIs for search & discovery services against a Big Data repository and the Data Access Layer interfaces required to support them.
-Other responsibilities include mentoring junior developers, collaborating closely with cross-site front end development teams and acting as technical contact for non-technical team members.
+Main responsibilities included design and implementation of data discovery and retrieval features at both the Application and Data layers - primarily developing in Java 8 & SQL.
+Working in a Kanban Agile team with 2 week sprint cadence I was responsible for building client-facing RESTful APIs for search & discovery services against a Big Data repository and the Data Access Layer interfaces required to support them.
+Other responsibilities included mentoring junior developers, collaborating closely with cross-site front end development teams and acting as technical contact for non-technical team members.

 #### Highlights

-* Designed and Implemented an asyncronous REST API for Search
+* Designed and Implemented an asynchronous REST API for Search
 * Transitioned application services to using a new underlying datasource with zero downtime or test regressions
-* Lead a full optimization-focused rewrite of Data Retreival Service (DAO &amp; SQL layers) to unblock a product release - measurable 10x performance after rework
+* Lead a full optimisation focused rewrite of Data Retrieval Service (DAO &amp; SQL layers) to unblock a product release - measurable 10x performance after rework
 * Introduced templated generation of Database DDL for deployment pipeline
 * Independently produced a proof of concept for auto generation of external datasource plugins which was productised and shipped
 * Promoted in year one